statsig-io/statsigstatus/incident_report.md

 We have mitigated the issue and are spinning back the clusters back up.
 Services should start to come back online soon.

 14:25
-All services are back up and performing as expected
+All services are back up and performing as expected.

+15:26
+We are working on identifying all affected customers and will be informing them in the next hour or so.

 ---